Chart Color Schemes

 Sorrento has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 15 projects that could impact this region.
-Notable projects include Harbour Rise Masterplanned Community (final stages), Sorrento Quay Mixed-Use Development, Ora Sorrento, and Seacrest Village Redevelopment.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 15 projects that could impact the area.
+Notable ones include Harbour Rise Masterplanned Community (final stages), Sorrento Quay Mixed-Use Development, Ora Sorrento, and Seacrest Village Redevelopment.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.